ZahlGraf/IrrIMGUI/README.md

 ### Upcomming: master-branch (unstable not tested yet)

 #### Highlights
-* Added Irrlicht High Level Renderer
+* Added Irrlicht High Level Renderer.
+  **Note:** It works well with OpenGL and DirectX9.
+DirectX8 is not tested so far (but should work).
+Software renderer will not work, since they do not support all necessary features.

 #### Fixes
 * Created GUI Handle object in all examples with `new` to be able to destroy it before Irrlicht Driver is dropped.